hnavilur/webex-contact-center-flows/hello-world-template/README.md

 ### Pre-requisites

-- Create Entry Point, Queue, Teams and Entry Point Mapping from the Webex Contact Center Management Portal.
+- Create an Entry Point from the Control Hub settings page for Webex Contact Center.
 Refer to the Webex Contact Center Setup and Administration Guide.
 - This flow uses Cisco TTS(Text-to-speech).
 Upload required static audio files if using your own audio for the prompts.